0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Pretending like the silence is still alive
 ```

 Even after no response, he continues to be hopeful and daydreams about how it was before his lover stopped giving interest in him.
-He wants to continue to be disillusioned to his own perfect version of his relationship and does not consider any of the various problems the relationship might have had.

-- Still wants be delusional even though the crush does not share the feelings with the protagonist
-- They still think that they will be able to get together regardless of the feelings being reciprocated or not
+He wants to continue to be disillusioned to his own perfect version of his relationship, even with the clear problems the relationship had.
+The lover's refusal to reciprocate, the lack of response, the absence of emotional connection are all signs that the relationship is dead.
+But instead of accepting this, the narrator pretends that the silence itself is alive.
+He doesn't pretend the lover is speaking; he pretends the absence of speech still has life, still holds meaning, still offers a future, and provides a way to continue.
+He gains comfort in this lie, which will hurt him once the illusion starts to fall apart.

 ```ad-quote
 title: **wetdream** 1:B:5-8